 - Wire-tailed swallow

-- Water: These birds typically stay near natural water sources, and a nearby lake, large pond or broad stream is essential for them to drink.
+- Water: These birds typically stay near natural water sources, and a nearby lake, large pond, or broad stream is essential for them to drink.
 As they fly over the water, they skim the surface to dip their bills in for a drink instead of perching to sip.
-Moving water is more apt to attract swallows, swifts and martins to backyards with noise and sparkles, and a bird bath fountain, bubbler or mister can be effective in attracting their attention.
+Moving water is more apt to attract swallows, swifts, and martins to yards with noise and sparkles, and a bird bath fountain, bubbler, or mister can be effective in attracting their attention.
 They may visit larger bird baths, and will often fly through sprinklers or misters for a quick, cool dip.

-- Shelter: While many backyard birds need extensive trees, bushes and thickets to feel safe and secure, these aerial birds are quite distinct in that they prefer more open areas.
-They are agile fliers and will soar and dive around yards that have smooth curves and open space.
-Providing perching spots on wires, clotheslines or antennas will encourage them to stay nearby.
+- Shelter: While many backyard birds need extensive trees, bushes, and thickets to feel safe and secure, these aerial birds are quite distinct in that they prefer more open areas.
+They are agile flyers and will soar and dive around yards that have smooth curves and open space.
+Providing perching spots on wires, clotheslines, or antennas will encourage them to stay nearby.